craigd00/topic-sentiment-across-sn/src/readme.md

 * `reddit_modules.py` Has the specific functions for Reddit analysis and processing
 * `reddit_pushshift_search.py` Runs the data collection for Reddit based on a query, using the Pushshift API
 * `remove_reddit_terms.ipynb` Used to check that no false Reddit posts filtered into the database
+* `requirements.txt` Used to install the packages that the project depends on
 * `sentiment_analysis.ipynb` Analysis of the comparisons of Twitter and Reddit, times of the libraries, and how sentiment changed over time.
 * `shared_modules.py` Functions that are used in both Twitter and Reddit analysis
 * `twitter_afinn_all.ipynb`, `twitter_bert_all.ipynb`, `twitter_textblob_all.ipynb`, and `twitter_vader_all.ipynb` conduct the sentiment analysis on the Twitter database terms by applying functions in `shared_modules.py` to get the sentiment of tweets.